zzzprojects/EntityFramework-Plus/docs2/pages/ef-core-docs/documentations/query-include-filter/ef-core-query-include-filter.md

 ## Limitations

  - **DO NOT** work with **AsNoTracking**
- - Entity Framework 5:
-   - Will never be supported.
-Use IncludeOptimized instead to filter collections
  - Cannot be mixed with projection
  - Cannot be mixed with Include (Include doesn't support projection)
  - Cannot be mixed with IncludeOptimized